Gyudon (Japanese Beef Rice Bowl)

-Thinly sliced beef simmered with tender onions, savory-sweet sauce, and egg, Gyudon is synonymous with comfort.
+Thinly sliced beef and tender onions simmered in a savory-sweet sauce, Gyudon is synonymous with comfort.
 It has been a staple in Japanese cuisine for over 150 years!

 beef, donburi, rice bowl

 thinly sliced beef (chuck or rib eye)

 dashi (Japanese soup stock; click to learn more)